bquast/decompr/cran-comments.md

-I have checked the package on Windows and Linux (Fedora 21).
+I have checked the package on Windows and Linux (Arch).
 There were no notes